Atkins Agrees to Final $2.67B SNC-Lavalin Buy Offer

 Atkins ranks at No. 11 on ENR’s latest list of the Top 150 Global Design Firms, with $2.7 billion in 2015 design revenue, 40% in transportation and 24% in power.
 SNC-Lavalin ranks at No. 12 on that list, reporting $2.69 billion in global revenue, mostly outside Canada, with significant construction revenue not included in that total.
 Atkins, which was in merger talks earlier this year with U.S.-based CH2M, faced turnover in its North America leadership.
 SNC-Lavalin is pushing past its five-year ethics scandal.

 When the deal is completed, Uwe Krueger will step down as Atkins CEO and director, although he and SNC-Lavalin are set to "discuss putting in place a transitional services agreement," says the intended new parent.
+Krueger, a physicist, has served in the role since 2011.
 Current Atkins Chief Financial Officer Heath Drewett is set to lead the firm within the combined entity and join the SNC-Lavalin executive committee.

 "By combining two highly complementary businesses, we will increase our depth and breadth of services to position us as a premier partner to public and private sector clients," says SNC-Lavalin President and CEO Neil Bruce.
 "It also creates new revenue growth opportunities in key geographies by positioning us to capitalize on increased cross-selling and the opportunity to win and deliver major projects in new regions."